 Pan Visibility Day is on May 24th and is a day to celebrate and recognize those who identify as pansexual.
 Visit HROD Pansexuality Visibility Day SP site for more details.

-Trans Visibility Day is on 31st March and is a day dedicated to raising awareness of the discrimination faced by trans communities but also celebrating the successes of trans people across the world.
+- Trans Visibility Day: 31st March – a day dedicated to raising awareness of the discrimination faced by trans communities but also celebrating the successes of trans people across the world.
 Visit HROD International Day of Trans Visibility SP site for more details.

 Trans 101 (PDF): prepared by Learnest CIC following a trans awareness session at Hallam, a guide to trans in terms of terminology, the law and ally ship.